-Consult a counselor to help you if you feel excluded by others.
-Simply click here to find one now.
+Speak to an accredited and experienced therapist to help you if you feel excluded by others.
+Simply click here to connect with one via BetterHelp.com.

 We human beings are sociable creatures.